Jung Woo-sung: Directing

-In 2015 he visited South Sudan and in the beginning of March 2016 he met with Syrian refugees in Lebanon.
-In June 2017 he went to Kurdistan Region of Iraq and visited Qushtapa camp for Syrian refugees and Hasansham U3 camp housing mainly Iraqis displaced from Mosul region.

-Talent management firms
+Talent management

 In October 2012 Jung left Taurus Films, his agent since 2009, and established new talent agency Red Brick House appointing his manager of 10 years as CEO.

 In May 2016, Jung and actor Lee Jung-jae co-founded and became CEOs of the talent management agency, Artist Company.
 Apart from the owners, the company represents other artists, viz.
 Lee Si-a, Go Ara, Ha Jung-woo, Esom, Nam Ji-hyun and Yum Jung-ah.